MASTERING LIGHT ONLINE WORKSHOP

 Spend quality time looking at various landscape photography or travel forums, think about places in the world where you want to go, think about what you want your photography to say.
 Dig deep and step further in than you normally would.

 Do you need an example?
 Here is one from my own life.
 I was very sick last winter and was bedridden for two months.
-At times, I really believed I might be dying and that my career was over.
+At times, I really believed that my career was over.
 The doctors couldn’t find anything wrong with me despite many tests.
 During this time, both my character and personality deepened.
 Also, the projection of my future grew.
 I dug deeper than ever before (passion) about what I want my life to mean in the short days that we have here on earth.

 So… dig for a deeper level of passion and purpose in your life.
 We only have a short time in this world so decide to be “all in” with that passion.
 See where true passion may lead your photography and art.